7 Ways to Upgrade Wall Outlets

 You can rest easy knowing your little one won’t be at risk of electric shock or burns.

 How many times have tried to push your TV unit right up against the wall, only to find the plugs stick out too much?
 Recessed outlets are set back into the wall and stop your plugs from dangling too far off the wall.

 These are especially great behind entertainment systems or other furniture where you want your furniture flush against the wall.

 Australian homes in 2017 had 6.4 TV screens on average, with the majority of them being internet capable.
 With all the cords and antennas needed to run this many TVs, these homes must be electrical nightmares.

-New antenna installations have TV antenna point outlets that can be discreetly placed to allow your TVs to be connected without the mess.
+New antenna installations have TV antenna point outlets that you can install discreetly.
+They allow a much easier TV connection without all the mess.
 You can even run up to 6 TV points from one antenna depending on the signal.

-With so many options, it’s easy to take your home into the modern world with an upgraded wall outlet.
-Whether you’re just looking for a stable TV signal to watch the footy, or are looking to baby-proof your home, Metropolitan Electrical Contractors are fully qualified to upgrade electrical outlets.
+With so many options, from standard to smart outlets and everything in between, it’s easy to take your home into the modern world with an upgraded wall outlet.
+Whether you’re just looking for a stable TV signal to watch the footy, or are looking to baby-proof your home, Metropolitan Electrical Contractors is fully qualified to upgrade electrical outlets.